KamranAzeem/docker-to-kubernetes/Minikube-on-Fedora.md

 Updating `/etc/hosts` file is sometimes cumbersome, because each time you need to do: `sudo vi /etc/hosts` , then type your password, and so on.
 There are two ways to make your life easy.

 ## Method 1: Run a "dedicated"/"separate" terminal as root all the time:
-This is my practice as well.
-At any given time, I usually have 5-7 text terminals tabs open in the same terminal window; and the first one is always running is `root`.
-I always login as `root` on the first terminal tab using `sudo -i` and typing in my password once.
+At any given time, I usually have 5-7 text terminals tabs open in the same terminal window; and the first one is always running as `root`.
+I always login as `root` on the first terminal tab using `sudo -i` and typing in my password *once*.
 After that whenever any operation on my OS requires `root` privileges, I simply go to that tab and run that over there.
 Simple and easy.
 Here is what is looks like:

 | ![images/text-terminal.png](images/text-terminal.png) |